We Happy Few: Arcade Mode

 The Night Watch mode focuses on the game's combat features and instead of being a downer, the player plays as a Bobby named John Constable (or "Constable Constable" for short).
-The player spawns on a randomly generated island in the Village of Hamlyn and there are no bridges off the island.
-The mode is round-based and to advance the rounds the player must eliminate all enemies that spawn in until the rounds timer ends in which the player can use a Bobby Popper to end the round.
-The player earns money (pounds) by eliminating enemies (including Wastrels and Downers, Headboys, Ploughboys, Plague Wastrels, and Plague Soldiers) to get a various amount of it.
-Witches can spawn, serving as mini-bosses are the most dangerous of all the enemies and deal the most damage but also give major rewards when defeated.
-As well as spending their money on the vending machines, players must spend their money on Joy which they need to do regularly as their Joy Meter goes down and if they run out of Joy the Game ends.
-Joy starts at £20 but the price goes up every round.
-The player always takes Blackberry Flavour of Joy, a rarer version of the drug which is made by Sally Boyle who left Wellington Wells which meant production of this flavour would have stopped.
-This could explain why it cost money to buy it in this mode while in the main campaign it is free.
-As the player kills enemies, their rage meter fills up.
-If they get three consecutive eliminations they can enter rage mode and not lose stamina and their Joy would not go down while it is active.
-Spankers are located around the map which can help the player by electrocuting enemies that are near it.
+The player spawns on a randomly generated island in the Village of Hamlyn, with no bridges leading off of the island.
+The mode is round-based, and to advance the rounds, the player must eliminate all enemies that spawn in until the rounds timer ends, in which the player can use a Bobby Popper to end the round.
+The player earns money (pounds) by eliminating enemies, consisting of Downers, "Headboys", Plaguies, and Wastrels.
+Witches can spawn, serving as mini-bosses and dealing the most damage out of any enemy, but also give major rewards when defeated.
+As well as spending their money on vending machines to gain better gear and items, players must spend their money on Joy, which they need to do regularly as their Joy Meter goes down.
+If the player character run out of Joy, the game ends.
+Joy starts at £20, but the price goes up every round.
+The player always takes Blackberry Flavour of Joy, a rarer version of the drug exclusively made for the Bobbies.
+As the player defeats enemies, their Rage Meter grows, with one slot of it being filled per elimination.
+Upon completely filling the meter, the player can activate Rage Mode, in which the player's stamina is unused and the Joy Meter is halted.